Skip to main content

 Fellowship schedules must be finalized and submitted to the US Department of State for review and input at least three weeks prior to Fellows’ arrival in the US.

-Hosts provide a four-week period of work experience, supervision, and mentorship in the Fellow’s chosen area of inclusive civic engagement while they are in the US.
+Hosts provide a four-week period of work experience, supervision, and mentorship in the Fellows' chosen area of civic engagement for people with disabilities while they are in the US.

-Hosts also have the opportunity to apply to for a two-week visit to their Fellows’ countries to provide additional training, mentoring, and technical assistance to their Fellows.
-This is called the Outbound Exchange..
+Hosts also have the opportunity to apply for a two-week visit to their Fellows’ countries to provide additional training, mentoring, and technical assistance to their Fellows.
+This is called the Outbound Exchange.

-Approximately four to five hosts will be selected on a competitive basis for outbound exchanges, and participants must be US citizens.
+Approximately three hosts will be selected on an open, competitive basis for outbound exchanges, and participants must be US citizens.

 Note: Homestay providers are not responsible for preparing Fellows’ meals or transporting them to the host site workplace.
 Each Fellow will receive a per diem stipend to cover their own food, local transportation, and incidentals.